unt-libraries/untl-schemas/bagxml/README.md

 #### item ####

 An individual metadata 'item'.
-Must contain the child elements name and body.
+Must contain the following child elements:

+* name
+* body

 This element can appear more than once.

 ##### name #####